ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 attempts to fill up server's storage space.

 The above describes the simpler mode of operation.
-In the more advanced server mode, the server will detect the attack described in
+In the more complex server mode, the server will detect the attack described in
 {{dual-ca-compromise-attack}}.
 In this configuration the server will not modify the sct\_feedback object prior to performing checks 2, 3, and 4.
-Instead, to prevent a malicious client from filling the server's data store, the HTTPS server SHOULD perform an additional check in the more advanced mode:
+Instead, to prevent a malicious client from filling the server's data store, the HTTPS server SHOULD perform an additional
+check:

   - (5) if the x509\_chain consists of an invalid certificate chain, or the culminating trust anchor is not recognized by the server, the